The North Star Flag

 DO OTHER STATES HAVE WELL-DESIGNED FLAGS?

 YES!
 Alabama uses a Confederate cross; Alaska, the big dipper; Arizona, a western sunset; California, a bear-flag; Colorado, a red "C"; Hawaii, Captain Cook's British ensign; Maryland, the arms of Lord Baltimore; New Mexico, an Indian sun-symbol; South Carolina, a Palmetto tree; Texas, a lone-star banner.

-Yes.
+It can be.
 Flags are not untouchable if there are good reasons to change them.
 Canada, for example, changed its flag from a British model to a distinctive maple-leaf design in 1965.
 It now has one of the most celebrated flags in the world.
-In the United States, Georgia changed its flag in 2001, abandoning the Confederate battle flag for the sake of unity.
-A similar initiative has been underway in Mississippi.
-In the past three decades, several states have explored possible new flags, for many of the same reasons as Minnesota -- including Maine, Montana, Nebraska, South Dakota, and Utah.
+In the United States, Georgia and Mississippi have both adopted new flags, abandoning the Confederate battle flag for the sake of unity.
+In recent decades, several states have explored possible new flags, for many of the same reasons as Minnesota – including Maine, Massachusetts, Montana, Nebraska, Oregon, South Dakota, and Utah.

-Not at all!
-The seal will remain unchanged and will continue to appear on all official documents, medallions, etc. Actually, that's what they are for: complex seals are made to be viewed close-up on flat, motionless surfaces -- not from afar, flying in the wind!
+Not necessarily.
+The seal is governed by a different statute from the flag, and would remain unchanged unless both statutes were altered.
+Otherwise the seal would continue in use on official documents, medallions, etc. Actually, that's what they are for: complex seals are made to be viewed close-up on flat, motionless surfaces – not from afar, flying in the wind!

 Nothing.
-A new and simpler flag could actually cost less.
+A new flag would cost no more than the current flag.
 And the new design could be "grandfathered in" as stocks of the old flag are used up.

 Yes.
 The North American Vexillological Association (NAVA), an international network of flag experts, assists with flag design processes.
 Learn more at their website.

 WHERE CAN I BUY A NORTH STAR FLAG?